DSLs-for-HPC/DSLs-for-HPC.github.io/_tabs/policies.md

 This course uses a fixed grading scale.
 The course will be graded based on participation, homework and a final project.

-Individual grading for each assignment is specified separately.
+Individual grading for each assignment and the project will be specified separately.
 The grading distribution is as follows:

-## Course Requirements and Grading
-The grading distribution for this course are as follows.

 ### Item Weight
 - Participation 25%